-Objectives Outputs Within the 3 year duration of the Project Report on community demographics is generated.
-Target completion date: April 2012 Outcomes 3 to 5 years after the launch of the Project WPS has information to compare its demographics to the Windsor community.
-Outcomes 5 to 10 years after the launch of the Project WPS identifies, eliminates, and prevents discrimination in its employment practices and service delivery.
+Objective s Outputs Within the 3 year duration of the Project on community demographics is generated. completion date: April 2012 Outcomes 3 to 5 years after the launch of the Project WPS ha s information to compare its demographics to the Windsor community.
+Outcomes 5 to 10 years after the launch of the Project entifies, eliminates, and prevents discrimination in its employment practices rice delivery.

-Projected Milestone(s) Status April 2012 Complete report on community demographics Complete Statistics Canada data for the City of Windsor was compared to data collected in the 2012 WPS Workplace Census and is included in the WPS Workplace Census report, which was publicly released on January 24, 2013.
-The report on community demographics was delayed to include Statistics Canada data not available until after April 2012 and to present the community data in the 2012 WPS Census report.
+Projected Mile stone(s) Status April 2012 Complete report on community demographics Statistics Canada data for the City of Windsor was compared to data collected in the 2012 WPS Workplace Census and is included in the WPS Workplace Census report, which was publicly released on January 24, 2013.
+The report on community demographics was delayed so Statistics Canada data that was not available until after April 2012 was included in the WPS Workplace Census report.
+Complete